Divorce Lawyers for Stay at Home Parents in St. Charles, IL

 When a marriage is dissolved, there is a lot of anxiety and uncertainty about the future.
 Divorcing spouses have questions about where they will live, who will have custody of the children, and how they will support themselves.
 When there is a divorce with a stay at home parent, finances become an even greater concern.
 If you are in this situation, it is important to be represented by an experienced family law attorney so your rights are fully protected.

 We are highly acclaimed not only for our skill and experience, but also for our unwavering commitment to our clients and down to earth approach.
-Our lawyers are honest, compassionate, responsive and approachable.
+Our lawyers are honest, compassionate, responsive, and approachable.
 We understand that divorce is a difficult time for our clients, and we work hard to make the legal process as smooth and stress-free as possible.
-We provide free initial consultations, extended evening and weekend hours, five convenient locations, and regular updates on your case so you are always kept in the loop.
+We provide free initial consultations, extended evening and weekend hours, 3 convenient locations, and regular updates on your case so you are always kept in the loop.

 Property and Asset Division in Divorces with Stay at Home Parents